AdobeDocs/analytics-platform.en/help/integrations/customer-ai.md

 Each prediction, such as "Likelihood to upgrade account" equates to one dataset.

-Here is an example of a XDM schema that CJA would bring in as part of an existing dataset or a new dataset:
+Here is an example of a XDM schema that CJA would bring in as part of an existing or new dataset:

 ![CAI schema](assets/cai-schema.png)